risawitama/verbose-potato/README.md

-## What do you call a monkey in a mine field?
-A babooooom!
+## Have you heard of the band 1023MB?
+They haven't got a gig yet.